-- In the first instance follow company procedure as set out on the intranet! - If we are wrong, we have to put it right, if we are not, we must be able to fight our corner and need accurate notes from all who have dealt with the story. - If the matter goes to IPSO, papers have 28 days to resolve any complaint and only if they have falled to do so in time will IPSO consider at for possible adjudication and remedial action. - If mediation faits and ISPD decides there has been a breach it starts a standards investigation, it may request from the paper: - Documents (anything in which information of any description is recorded) - Answers to any questions raised, either about practices generally or the facts relating to a particular incident or incidents - Access to key personnel, for example the editor, deputy or assistant editor or any journalists involved for meetings and taped interview.
+- In the first instance follow company procedure as set out on the intranet! - If we are wrong, we have to put it right, If we are not, we must be able to fight our corner and need accurate notes from all who have dealt with the story. - If the matter goes to IPSO, papers have 28 days to resolve any complaint and only if they have failed to do so in time will IPSO consider it for possible adjudication and remedial action. - If mediation fails and ISPO decides there has been a breach it starts a standards investigation.
+It may request from the paper: - Documents (anything in which information of any description is recorded) - Answers to any questions raised, either about practices generally or the facts relating to a particular incident or incidents - Access to key personnel, for example the editor, deputly or assistant editor or any journalists involved for meetings and taped interfered.